ecosia/pycon22-prometheus-workshop/README.md

 Then, you should be able to see your metric exposed on `/metrics` - success!
 (Except, it will still always report 0 - not quite useful, yet)

 To use our metric in practice, we want to increment the counter when tracking events in our code.
-To increment the `Counter` type by one, we can simply call `.Inc()` - for example, using the request counter we created above, we could call:
+To increment the `Counter` type by one, we can simply call `.inc()` - for example, using the request counter we created above, we could call:

 ``` python
 requestCounter.labels(status='200', endpoint='/treecounter').inc()